openemr/openemr-devops/docs/docker-migration-to-openemr.md

 1. **Cut `rel-X.Y.Z` from master.**

-2. **On the new rel branch, update the per-branch trigger + default-ref values** that were copied from master at the cut:
+2. **On the new rel branch, update the Dockerfile's default-ref value** that was copied from master at the cut:
-   - `.github/workflows/docker-test-release.yml` -- change `branches: [master]` to `branches: [rel-X.Y.Z]` in both the `push:` and `pull_request:` `paths:` blocks.
-Without this the release test would fire on master's PRs (where it doesn't belong) and not on the new branch's PRs (where it does).
    - `docker/release/Dockerfile` -- change `ARG OPENEMR_VERSION=master` to `ARG OPENEMR_VERSION=rel-X.Y.Z`.
 CI always overrides this via `--build-arg` (the orchestrator passes `openemr_version_ref` from `release-targets.yml`), so the value only matters for hand-built `docker build` runs against the new branch -- but it should reflect the branch's identity so a local build produces a sensible image.

-3. **Update the rest of the per-branch trigger refs** that came over from master at the cut.
-These workflows came along with their full BATS + container-functionality content (since master carries them); just retarget their triggers:
-   - `.github/workflows/docker-test-bats.yml` -- change `branches: [master]` to `branches: [rel-X.Y.Z]`.
-   - `.github/workflows/docker-test-container-functionality.yml` -- same edit.
-   (The rel-800 and rel-704 branches don't carry these files at all -- that's a one-time historical asymmetry preserved during the migration because devops never had BATS for those older releases.
-Every new branch cut from master keeps them.)

-4. **On master, append one row to `.github/release-targets.yml`** with the new branch's `docker_tags` and `openemr_version_ref`.
+3. **On master, append one row to `.github/release-targets.yml`** with the new branch's `docker_tags` and `openemr_version_ref`.
 This is what starts the orchestrator dispatching nightly builds against the new branch.

-What does NOT change at branch-cut: `docker-build-release.yml`, `docker-test-core.yml`, the `test-actions-core` composite, `docker/compose.yml`, `docker/COVERAGE.md`, `docker/README.md`, `docker/.gitignore` -- all in the byte-identical `FILES_ALL` set, all carry forward from master verbatim.
+What does NOT change at branch-cut: every byte-identical `FILES_ALL` file (see the Verification section above for the list) carries forward from master verbatim -- including `docker-test-release.yml`, which has no `branches:` filter on its triggers.
+Branch scoping is implicit -- the workflow file only exists on the branches that need it, and push/pull_request events use the workflow at the relevant ref. `docker-test-bats.yml` and `docker-test-container-functionality.yml` also have no `branches:` filter -- they come over from master with their full content and fire on the new branch automatically.
 The Dockerfile carries forward whatever Alpine + PHP versions master had at cut time.
 Dependabot, hadolint paths, lint configs -- unchanged.
 The openemr source ref is supplied at build time via `OPENEMR_VERSION` from `release-targets.yml`, not baked into the Dockerfile.

-(The deferred CodeRabbit item 9 -- hoist `docker-test-release.yml`'s per-branch `branches:` trigger into a thin shim that calls a byte-identical reusable core -- would eliminate the step-2 trigger edit and let `docker-test-release.yml` join the byte-identical set, reducing the per-branch surface to just the Dockerfile's default ARG.)

 Tag-rotation, release promotion, and post-release patch handling are all one-line edits in `release-targets.yml`: